maxbogard/magicbook/README.md

 ### Planned Features

+- Importing charts into the library
 - Update the chart "info.json" file
+- Modifying created books with a record of previous versions and the date modified, so PDFs with only updated parts as opposed to the whole book can be created.
 - This is not a complete list of planned features, will add more to this section as I organize my thoughts.